FAQs

 Can I choose my own funeral director?

-Yes, if you have a preferred funeral director please let us know when you call or at step five of the online purchase journey.
+Yes, if you have a preferred funeral director please let us know when you call or at step three of the online purchase journey.
 If it isn’t possible to appoint your plan to your preferred funeral director, we’ll let you know so we can work with you to choose an alternative.
 If you don’t have any preference we’ll simply appoint a funeral director near to you from our network of local, independently owned funeral directors.

 What if I have special requests for my funeral?

-What happens when I die?
+What happens when I die and who do my family contact?

 Your plan documents folder contains the contact details for your funeral director.
 When the time comes your family contacts the funeral director and quotes your plan number.
 The funeral director will then take care of your funeral arrangements.